-Biogas, the primary product of AD, is a mixture of methane, CO_2 , and small quantities of other gases.
+Biogas, the primary product of AD, is a mixture of methane, CO2, and small quantities of other gases.
 To create biogas, feedstock at Ecogas' Reporoa facility is machine-sorted, passed through a grinder, and fed into large airtight tanks, where microbes are used to break down organic matter in the absence of oxygen, releasing biogas in the process (see figure 46).
 Biogas is taken from the top of digestion tanks, conditioned (i.e. cleaned to remove unwanted sulphur compounds and moisture), and stored for use (see figure 47).
 Biogas can be used in place of virgin natural gas, providing energy without the environmental tolls associated with natural gas extraction.
 Concurrently, biogas produced from food waste mitigates methane emissions that would otherwise occur if waste was sent to landfill.
-Presently, Ecogas generates electricity and heat for their Reporoa facility by burning a portion of the biogas produced on site.
-Once fully operational, Ecogas plans to send the heat and CO_2 from biogas to a local tomato glasshouse to improve growing conditions.
+Presently, Ecogas generates electricity and heat for their Reporoa facility by burning a portion of the biogas to a local tomato glasshouse to improve growing conditions.
 Looking forward, Ecogas plans to upgrade the biogas it produces into biomethane to inject into the natural gas grid.